Are Churches Required to Follow the 501(C)(3) Rules?

 - The first reason relates to the set of laws selected for incorporation.
 In many states churches incorporate under the non profit laws of the state, rather than a set of laws specifically limited to religious corporations.
 They do so because that is simply the way their state law is structured.
 Non profit laws typically contain provisions that are the equivalent of 501(c)(3).

 - A second reason is that churches accept the tax benefits that flow from 501(c)(3) status.
 These tax benefits are preconditioned on a church meeting the basic requirements of 501(c)(3) status.
 (See our IRS on Tax Status of Churches page.)

 There are significant elections and tax advantages that churches enjoy which are linked to their classification under 501(c)(3) of the Code.
 These include:

 - The ability of a church to grant a housing allowance to its pastor,

 - The income tax deduction available to donors for gifts to the church,

 - The exemption of the church from paying income tax on non-UBIT income,

-- The ability of a church to treat pastors as self-employed for SECA purposes (which goes to the practical ability of a pastor to opt out of social security),
+- The ability of a church to treat pastors as self-employed for SECA purposes (which goes to the practical ability of a pastor to opt out of social security), and

-If a church does not want to subject itself to the 501(c)(3) rules, then it should be prepared to forego the tax advantages that are specifically linked in the law to 501(c)(3) status.
+If a church does not want to subject itself to the 501(c)(3) rules, then it should be prepared to forego the tax advantages or elections that are specifically linked in the law to 501(c)(3) status.
 For many churches this would require planning, as they lack the economic autonomy to forgo all of the advantages of tax exempt status.

 Economic autonomy requires discipline.
 The following are examples of how economic autonomy is gained.